 - Cell phone service

-- Payroll deductions, including retirement contributions
+- Payroll deductions, as well as including retirement contributions

 - Childcare expenses